DLR-RM/stable-baselines3/docs/misc/projects.rst

 Pink Noise Exploration
 ----------------------

 A simple library for pink noise exploration with deterministic (DDPG / TD3) and stochastic (SAC) off-policy algorithms.
 Pink noise has been shown to work better than uncorrelated Gaussian noise (the default choice) and Ornstein-Uhlenbeck noise on a range of continuous control benchmark tasks.
-This library is designed to work with Stabe Baselines3.
+This library is designed to work with Stable Baselines3.

 | Authors: Onno Eberhard, Jakob Hollenstein, Cristina Pinneri, Georg Martius
 | Github: https://github.com/martius-lab/pink-noise-rl